Skip to main content

 • The facility’s professional staff; and

-• The noncitizen’s participation in the training program.
+• The alien’s participation in the training program.

 In addition, the petition must show that the special education exchange visitor is: